 Worried about your hearing?
-You might have seen that some websites are now offering online hearing tests to check whether you have any problems.
-Unfortunately, these hearing tests don’t work, and we cannot recommend them.
-Here’s why:
+You might have seen that some websites, including ours, are now offering online hearing tests to check whether you have any problems.
+These online tests are a great screening tool to give you an idea of your hearing levels, but should not replace a full diagnostic hearing assessment by a hearing professional.

 How Do Online Hearing Tests Work?

 Online hearing tests are simple.
-You’ll hear a series of tones to each ear to check which frequencies you can hear and at what volume you can hear them.
+You’ll hear a series of sounds in-ear to check which frequencies you can hear and at what volume you can hear them.

 What Does an Audiologist Do That an Online Test Doesn’t?

 When you visit an audiologist, you’ll receive a far more comprehensive hearing test than you would online.
-Not only does an audiologist have advanced training, but they also have access to specialist equipment.
+Not only does an audiologist have a university qualification and advanced training, but they also have access to specialist equipment.

-For example, they can provide the correct conditions for an accurate test to establish a baseline measurement of your hearing – the amount of background noise in the average home makes this impossible to do accurately.
+For example, they can provide the correct conditions for an accurate test (i.e. soundproof booth) to establish a baseline measurement of your hearing – the amount of background noise in the average home makes this impossible to do accurately.

 The audiologist will: